michael-buschbeck/michael-buschbeck.github.io/_posts/2013-11-10-rigol-ds1052e-oscilloscope-pwm.markdown

 ![oscilloscope screen showing falling edge of a square wave with undershoot](/assets/2013-11-10-rigol-ds1052e-oscilloscope-pwm/scope-screen-edge-falling.gif)

-Next time I'll have a look at how that [piezo sensor](/arduino/2013/10/28/attiny45-as-i2c-master-prelude/) responds to being tapped on, and how I can reign it in to play nicely with a comparator IC.
+Next time I'll have a look at how that [piezo sensor](/arduino/2013/10/28/attiny45-as-i2c-master-prelude/) responds to being tapped on, and how I can reign it in to play nice with a comparator IC.